alessandroargentieri/kubectl-cheatsheet/README.md

 ```

 The request is sent to that node (172.9.9.9) and Flannel or Calico unwrap the request, get the private pod IP (10.4.4.4) belonging to the private subnet for that node (10.4.4.0/24) and forwards the request to that namespace, network and IP.

+The nodes are connected through HTTP, except if you manually configure all the certificates to expone them over HTTPS.
+A common best practice is to add every node to a VPN, so they can see each other like they were in the same LAN.

 Useful links: